vihutuo/flet-web/docs/reference/types/textstyle.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 A style describing how to format and paint text.
+It has the following properties:

 ### `baseline`